michaeluno/admin-page-framework/readme.txt

 = 3.6.0 =
 - Added the ability to sort sections with the `sortable` argument of a section definition array.
 - Added the `save` argument for the field definition.
+- Changed the directory structure of included files to shorten the overall file paths.
 - Changed the mechanism of the repeating and sorting fields.

 = 3.5.12 -2015/08/09 =